Ce11an/tfl/CONTRIBUTING.md

 ## Contributing code

+Check the Makefile for useful commands to help you get started.

 ### Dependencies
 We use [Poetry](https://python-poetry.org/) to manage dependencies.
 Please install Poetry before contributing code.
 We also utilise [pre-commit](https://pre-commit.com/) to manage pre-commit hooks.
 Please install pre-commit before